+ Add 1 Room

-A customized 2.5-meter bird cage welcomes you as you step into the hotel and stand under the unique Naumi chandelier that beckons from an impressively high ceiling.
-The 24-carat gold textured wall that greets you as you check in commissioned to the NY Art Department (NZ), represents the feathered nape of the Tui Bird.
-You will be immersed into an impressive trove of art and installations as you journey through the hotel.
+A customised 2.5-meter bird cage and chandelier beckons from the hotel’s entrance.
+A towering 24-carat gold-textured wall greets you as you approach the front desk.
+Commissioned to the NY Art Department, the wall represents the feathered nape of the Tui Bird.
 Spot 95 gold discs hand painted with feather pattern as you continue through the lounge area – also commissioned to the NY Art Department.

-Belynda Henry, Australian based artist and winner of the prestigious NSW Wynne prize was specially commissioned to capture the natural landscape of the Auckland landscape, has her original pieces showcased in the hotel’s lobby.
-These artworks are transformed onto rugs in guest rooms facilitating the interaction and engagement with guests and the natural landscapes through art.
+Belynda Henry, Australian-based artist and winner of the prestigious NSW Wynne prize was specially commissioned to capture the natural landscape of the Auckland landscape, has her original pieces showcased in the hotel’s lobby.
+These artworks are also transformed onto rugs in guest rooms, facilitating the interaction and engagement with guests and the natural landscapes through art.

 New Zealand based designer Judi Bagust was commissioned to work on original pieces for Naumi Auckland Airport in capturing the lyrical notes of the singing Tui bird.
-The original pieces are seen in the main dining area, Paksa Restaurant and guest rooms are furnished with limited edition re-prints of the art pieces in customized brass frames.
+The original pieces are seen in the main dining area, Paksa Bar & Restaurant, while guest rooms are furnished with limited edition re-prints in customised brass frames.